vespoli/init-model/README.md

-Use this in place of ng-init
+Use this in place of ng-model

 This will allow us to initialize a model based on whats in the markup.
 Angular would have you create a custom service to initialize your model.
 This "feature" is great for SPA, crap for CMS